codepath/android_guides/Extended-ActionBar-Guide.md

 </manifest>
 ```

-**Note:** Split action bar **only works with Holo-based themes. `splitActionBarWhenNarrow` is **not supported** by `Theme.Material` or the `appcompat-v7` actionbar backport.
-If you wish to use either Theme.Material or appcompat-v7, you will **need to create your own** "split action bar", by having a [[Toolbar at the bottom|Using-the-App-ToolBar]] of the screen that you populate separately.
+**Note:** Split action bar **only works with Holo-based themes. `splitActionBarWhenNarrow` is **not supported** by `Theme.Material` or the AndroidX actionbar backport.
+If you wish to use either Theme.Material or AndroidX, you will **need to create your own** "split action bar", by having a [[Toolbar at the bottom|Using-the-App-ToolBar]] of the screen that you populate separately.
 See the [sample code for a split toolbar](https://github.com/commonsguy/cw-omnibus/tree/master/Toolbar/SplitActionBar2) here.

 ## Libraries

-* [AppCompatActivity](https://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html) - The support library for ActionBar which provides backwards compatibility to nearly all Android versions.
+* [AppCompatActivity](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity.html) - The AndroidX AppCompat library for ActionBar which provides backwards compatibility to nearly all Android versions.
 * [StyleGenerator](http://jgilfelt.github.com/android-actionbarstylegenerator) - Use this nifty web tool to generate an ActionBar theme easily.

 ## References